ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 Can I store secrets or passwords on the Ethereum network?
 ----------------------------------------------------------------------------------------------
 All data on Ethereum is public.
 It is not possible to store secrets or passwords in Ethereum contracts without it being seen by all.
 There is work being done to make this a possibility through code obfuscation and other techniques.
-A good read would be this article by `Vitalik Buterin <https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/>`_.
+A good read would be "`Privacy on the Blockchain <https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/>`_" by Vitalik Buterin.

 How will Ethereum combat centralisation of mining pools?
 ----------------------------------------------------------------------------------------------